nemikor-solutions/blue-owl-core/build-it-yourself/diagrams/README.md

 To look at a file

-1. go to the wokwi.com site, scroll down to the "Start from Scratch" section at the bottom of the page.
+1. go to the wokwi.com site and sign up/login
+2. Go to your own projects (there is an icon at the top right)
+3. Click on "+ New Project" at the top.
-2. start a new Arduino Nano project (except for the jury, which is Arduino Mega)
+4. Start a new Arduino Nano project (except for the jury, which is Arduino Mega)
-3. Go to the design directory you want (jury, referee, timekeeper)
+5. Go to the design directory you want in this area (jury, referee, timekeeper)
-3. Select the content  `diagram.json` (select all) and paste it in the diagram.json window on Wokwi.
+6. Select the content  `diagram.json` (select all) and paste it in the diagram.json window on Wokwi.
+7. Select the content `sketch.ino` and paste it in the sketch.ino on Wokwi.

 ## Running a simulation